Ezral/blog/_app/_posts/data/2020-07-10-Parsing-ICD10PCS-XML.md

 ## Conclusion

 It took my quite a while to solve this.
-A colleage from work (to whom I'm very grateful!) gave a thorough explanation which provided a great guidance that allowed me to find the right solution.
+A colleague from work (to whom I'm very grateful!) gave a thorough explanation which provided a great guidance that allowed me to find the right solution.
 In the process, I learned about XML file structure, strategies that can be used to parse XML and... tqdm package that allows you to see a progress bar for your long iteration.

 I didn't use tqdm progress bar in this notebook because the functions are quite fast to run.
-I used it running a one hour long for loop function when [I was trying to bruteforce all the possible combination](https://nbviewer.jupyter.org/github/Ezral/officedoc/blob/master/Wrongly%20parsing%20ICD-10-PCS%20XML.ipynb) out of the unique code characters from the ICD-10-PCS XML file which has 880 tables and returned the output of 368,462 codes!
+I used it running a one hour long for loop function when [I was trying to brute force all the possible combination](https://nbviewer.jupyter.org/github/Ezral/officedoc/blob/master/Wrongly%20parsing%20ICD-10-PCS%20XML.ipynb) out of the unique code characters from the ICD-10-PCS XML file which has 880 tables and returned the output of 368,462 codes!
 Definitely the wrong way to do it, but ended up learning a lot from that process as well.

 Overall, I'm happy with the end result and all the take aways that I got from working this project.
 On to the next!